MicrosoftDocs/win32/desktop-src/cossdk/the-comrepl-replication-utility.md

 ---
-Description: 'COMREPL is a utility that will replicate the COM+ catalog from a given source computer to one or more target computers.' ms.assetid: '11aa7603-61f1-4af0-b6f9-81f484788052'
+Description: COMREPL is a utility that will replicate the COM+ catalog from a given source computer to one or more target computers. ms.assetid: 11aa7603-61f1-4af0-b6f9-81f484788052
-title: The COMREPL Replication Utility
+title: The COMREPL Replication Utility ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The COMREPL Replication Utility